Snicho1945/Mapping_Earthquakes/README.md

 create a moderately interactive map with different styles of maps.
 I'll let the data speak for itself.

 The finished project is in the Earthquake_Challenge folder.
+Note: While most scales are a gradient of a color, I am colorblind and require colors that don't look the same.
+That is the reason for the color choices.